-- Treatment acceptance in hospital practice will be based upon the complexity of care required and will normally be within the Complexity 3 component of the Index of Restorative Dentistry Treatment Need (also at www.rcseng.ac.uk/fds) - Priorities for treatment services are given to joint care with other specialists, patients with significant congenital or acquired oral abnormalities and those with disabilities.
+- Acceptance for treatment acceptance in hospital practice will be based upon the complexity of care required and will normally be within the Complexity 3 component of the Index of Restorative Dentistry Treatment Need (also at www.rcseng.ac.uk/fds) - Priorities for treatment services are given to multidisciplinary specialist care, patients with significant congenital or acquired oral abnormalities and those with disabilities.

-Specific treatment outcomes are being developed together with the restorative dentistry monospecialties and the Clinical Effectiveness Committee of the Faculty of Dental Surgery, The Royal College of Surgeons of England.
+Specific treatment outcomes are being developed together with the monospecialties of restorative dentistry and the Clinical Effectiveness Committee of the Faculty of Dental Surgery, The Royal College of Surgeons of England.
 They are guided by the following principles:

-- Overall health gain is paramount - The objective of care is to maintain, together with the patient, a comfortable, functional, natural or restored dentition that is free from active disease and contributes to well being
+- Overall health gain is paramount - The objective of care is to maintain, together with the patient, a comfortable, functional, natural or restored dentition that is free from active disease and contributes to well being.